-We screen 16mm films throughout Portland and are collaborating with the St. Lawrence Arts Center, SPACE Gallery, and Mayo St. Arts.
+We screen 16mm films throughout Portland and are collaborating with the St. Lawrence Arts Center and SPACE.
 Our screenings include context about the films and the chance to talk about them following the shows.
 Our archive features eclectic selections that offer a rich overview of film from the early days of cinema to the 60s.
 Our 250-film collection is comprised of the familiar (Chaplin, Pabst, Renoir, Truffaut) and the less-known (McLaren, Tsarevitch, Sucksdorff).

 Join us in the shared darkness to rediscover the power of 24 fps communal cinema.

 - Bring the value of a cinematic experience to both experienced and new generations of filmgoers.